-Not open for credit to students who have completed or are currently enrolled in COUN 207A, 207B, or 207C.
+Not open for credit to students who have completed or are currently enrolled in COUN 207A, 207B or 207C.

-Career decision-making, occupational assessment, and job search: Exploration of values, skills, and goals leading to realistic career choices; practice in networking, employment research, resume preparation, and interviewing techniques.
+Career decision-making, occupational assessment and job search: Exploration of values, skills, and goals leading to realistic career choices; practice in networking, employment research, resume preparation, and interviewing techniques.
 4930.10

-COUN 207A

-Not open for credit to students who have completed or are currently enrolled in COUN 207.
+COUN 207A Career Exploration 1 unit, 1 hour lecture (GR or P/ NP) Not open for credit to students who have completed or are currently enrolled in COUN 207.

 Career decision making: Exploration and clarification of values, skills, and goals to facilitate informed and realistic career choices, and introduction to personal and occupational assessment tools.
-4930.10
+4903.10